Egypt Fast Facts

 January 3, 2012 - The third round of voting for the lower house of parliament begins after Islamist parties performed strongly in the previous rounds.

-January 21, 2012 - Two Islamist parties, the Muslim Brotherhood's Freedom and Justice Party, win about 70% of the seats in elections for the lower house of parliament, according to electoral commission figures.
+January 21, 2012 - Two Islamist parties, the Muslim Brotherhood's Freedom and Justice Party and the Al Nour Party, win about 70% of the seats in elections for the lower house of parliament, according to electoral commission figures.

 February 5, 2012 - Forty-three people face prosecution in an Egyptian criminal court on charges of illegal foreign funding as part of an ongoing crackdown on NGOs.
 The defendants include 16 Americans, five Serbs, two Germans, three Arabs and Egyptians.
 Among the American defendants is Sam LaHood, International Republican Institute country director and the son of US Transportation Secretary Ray LaHood.